beetbox/beets/docs/plugins/index.rst

 * `beets-follow`_ lets you check for new albums from artists you like.

+* `beets-setlister`_ generate playlists from the setlists of a given artist

 .. _beets-check: https://github.com/geigerzaehler/beets-check
 .. _copyartifacts: https://github.com/sbarakat/beets-copyartifacts
 .. _dsedivec: https://github.com/dsedivec/beets-plugins